intel/ai-containers/pytorch/README.md

         ```

 > [!NOTE]
-> [Intel MPI](https://www.intel.com/content/www/us/en/developer/tools/oneapi/mpi-library.html) can be configured based on your machine settings.
+> [Intel® MPI] can be configured based on your machine settings.
 If the above commands do not work for you, see the documentation for how to configure based on your network.

+> [!TIP]
+> Additionally, [DeepSpeed*] optimizations can be utilized in place of ipexrun with the `ccl` backend for multi-node training.

 ---